 LOST LAKE TRAIL

-A great fall hike for the whole family is Lost Lake Trail, located about nine miles north of Vail Village.
-The windy and bumpy road up to the trailhead is worth it for the golden aspen groves, views of the Gore Range and a picturesque lake.
-The 3.75-mile out and back trail is nearly a level footpath that winds through trees that open at Lost Lake.
-The lake is a popular recreation area for campers and off-highway vehicle enthusiasts, boasting views of Piney Peak at 11,559 ft and Cottonwood at 11,400 ft.
+Honey-hued aspen groves and glorious views of Gore Range make this easily one of the best hikes in Vail.
+A great fall hike for the whole family, Lost Lake Trail is located about 9 miles north of Vail Village.
+A windy, bumpy road brings you to the 3.75-mile out-and-back trail, a nearly level footpath that tunnels through colorful trees, opening up to picturesque Lost Lake — a popular recreation area for campers and off-highway vehicles, boasting views of Piney Peak at 11,559 feet and Cottonwood at 11,400 feet.

 BIGHORN CABIN/CREEK TRAIL